otago-polytechnic-bit-courses/ID721001-mobile-application-development/04-data-passing/README.md

     }
 }
 ```

+**Note:** please avoid copy & paste.
+However, if you choose to do so, you will need add some import statements in order to make code work.

 - What is happening?
   - An `Intent` takes two parameters, a `Context` & a `Class`.
   - The `Context` parameter is used first because the `Activity` class is a subclass of `Context`.
 For example, `MainActivity` is the `Context`.